This article highlights my journey through different laser engravers and goes over some things to consider before deciding on a machine.

 We will be referencing the 2 most common sources in this section: CO2 and fiber.
 CO2 is best for organics (acrylic, wood, leather, glass, etc…) while fiber is best on polymers, metals, and such.
 CO2 will not, reasonably, ablate metals but you can bond pigments to it at the molecular level with special marking compounds.
 Fiber lasers can etch and cut metals.

-CO2 lasers sources are typically either water cooled glass tubes that are DC excited (like 99% of high and low end Chinesium engravers) or Metal tubes that are air cooled and RF excited.
+CO2 lasers sources are typically either water cooled glass tubes that are DC excited (like 99% of high and low end Chinesium engravers) or metal tubes that are air cooled and RF excited.
 You will find metal air cooled RF tubes in most US made lasers .
-Metal tube RF sources can maintain a steady beam signature at very low power settings and are typically higher resolution than their water cooled DC excited glass counterparts.
+Metal tube RF sources can maintain a steady beam signature throughout the entire power range and are typically higher resolution than their water cooled DC excited glass counterparts.
+DC excited laser tubes have a minimum excitation threshold meaning they will not fire below a certain power.

-Gantry lasers have rails and a carriage and steer the beam with mirrors and lenses, galvanometers (galvos) steer the beam with oscillating mirrors (think walmart checkout).
+Gantry lasers have rails and a carriage and steer the beam with stationary mirrors mirrors and lenses.
+Galvanometers (galvos) steer the beam with oscillating mirrors (think walmart scanner at the checkout).
 Not all fiber lasers are galvo and not all CO2 lasers are gantry.
 You can get either source in either beam delivery method and there are also dual source units (mostly gantry like epilog fusion).

 NOTE: WE ARE FOCUSING ON TYPICAL C02(GAS) LASER SYSTEMS HERE.
 FIBER, CRYSTAL, AND OTHERS WILL BE ADDRESSED IN FUTURE ARTICLES.